 The day examined the scope of current thinking and practice, showcasing projects from traditional library and archive practitioners through to work undertaken by artists and performers.
 The event incorporated sessions on the description, recording, archiving, and preservation of performance, including: dance, music, theatre, and performance art.

 This event is open to all, and will be of particular interest to anyone working with or studying documentation of performance.
-Our call for papers, inviting expressions of interest in presenting innovative work, has now closed.
-Registration is now open, and our Programme is now live.
+Our call for papers, inviting expressions of interest in presenting innovative work, is now live.
+Closing date for proposals is 5.00pm on Friday April 5th 2019.